-In the past, doctors diagnosed autism according to four different subtypes of the condition.
-However, healthcare professionals now classify autism spectrum disorder as one broad category with three different levels to specify the degree of support an autistic person needs.
+Autism spectrum disorder (ASD) is one broad category with three different levels to specify the degree of support a person needs.

 Before 2013, healthcare professionals defined the four types of autism as:

 - autism spectrum disorder (ASD)

 - pervasive developmental disorder-not otherwise specified